thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-filter-nodes.md

-Filter Nodes are used for message filtering and routing.
+Filter nodes are used for message filtering and routing.
 You may find list of available nodes below.

 * TOC
 {:toc}

 ## asset profile switch

-Route incoming messages based on the name of the asset profile.
+Routes incoming messages based on the name of the asset profile.
 The asset profile name is case-sensitive.
-Available since **v3.4.4**.

-**Output**

-The output connection of the rule node corresponds to the asset profile name.
+> **Note:** The output connection of the rule node corresponds to the asset profile name.
 For example: "Freezer room", "Building", etc.
 See rule node [connections](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview/#rule-node-connection) for more details.

+**Output connections**
+* "Freezer room"/"Building"/etc:
+  * If message is successfully routed with the relation type corresponding with the asset profile name.
+* **Failure:**
+  * If message originator`s entity is not an **Asset**.
+  * If message originator does not have assigned asset profile.
+  * If unexpected error occurred during message processing.

 **Usage example**

-Experienced platform users utilize [Asset Profiles](/docs/{{docsPrefix}}user-guide/asset-profiles/) and configure specific rule chains per Asset Profile.
+Experienced platform users utilize [asset profiles](/docs/{{docsPrefix}}user-guide/asset-profiles/) and configure specific rule chains per asset profile.
 This is useful to automatically route messages the platform generates: Entity Created, Entity Deleted, Attributes Updated, etc.
 But most of the messages are derived from the sensor data.
 Let's assume we have temperature sensors in the room assets with profiles: "Freezer Room" and "Boiler Room".